Mission Impossible ACCOMPLISHED.. Thank you Eli

-"Eli sent this as a "Just encouragement" video and the TIMING was enough for me to simply THANK GOD for the Perfectly Timed encouragement while I Sat there Crying./...Thank You Jesus and Thank You Eli" (From Jonathan's original description)************************* *************************
+Quotation from original video description….”Eli sent this as a "Just encouragement" video and the TIMING was enough for me to simply THANK GOD for the Perfectly Timed encouragement while I Sat there Crying./...Thank You Jesus and Thank You Eli"

 FREE email alerts of the most important BANNED videos in the world